whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 1. Confirm that there is a `manifest.json` and `environment.json` file
 1. Navigate to /data
 1. Confirm that there is a `LICENSE` file

-* [ ] Read-only Tale
-1. Login as User A
-   1. Create a new Tale A
-   1. Add file and folder to Workspace
-   1. Set to public
-1. Login as User B
-   1. Launch Tale A
-   1. Go to Browse, confirm delete "x" not available on Tale
-   1. Go to old Tale view, confirm delete button not present
-   1. Go to Run > Files > Tale Workspace
-   1. Confirm that files/folders are listed
-   1. Confirm "+" button disabled
-   1. Confirm dropdown on folder and file only allow "Copy to Home" and "Download"
-   1. Go to Run > Interact
-   1. Confirm that you cannot delete a file/folder via environment UI or terminal
-   1. Confirm that you cannot create a file/folder via environment UI or terminal
-   1. Go to Run > Metadata
-   1. Confirm that you cannot modify the tale metadata

 ### Analyze in Whole Tale